-Although all the vulnerabilities used in the WPAD attack have been patched, the research team still recommends that Microsoft users disable WPAD by default.
-Hopefully, Microsoft will sandbox the JScript interpreter inside the WPAD service, but, until then, the registry setting to disable WPAD can be changed in Group Policy via the Services setting under ComputerConfiguration > Policies > Windows Settings > Security Settings > System Services and by disabling the WinHTTP WebProxy Auto-Discover Service.
+Although all the vulnerabilities used in the WPAD attack have been patched, the research team still recommends that Microsoft users disable WPAD by default to prevent attacks that would take exploit the identified vulnerabilities.
+Hopefully, Microsoft will sandbox the JScript interpreter inside the WPAD service as another prevention technique, but, until then, the registry setting to disable WPAD can be changed in Group Policy via the Services setting under ComputerConfiguration > Policies > Windows Settings > Security Settings > System Services and by disabling the WinHTTP WebProxy Auto-Discover Service.

 Administrators also need to ensure their users' devices are up to date.